Home » Nature » Our Short Hiking Routes

 Starting point: Mairie (town hall), Place de l’Église (Hounoux)

-This hike around the village allows you to admire sumptuous landscapes ranging from the Pyrenees to the Montagne Noire.
 From the plain of the Lauragais to that of the Bas-Razès.
-The ridge lines offer a bird’s eye view of gentle rolling landscapes in the middle of which the characteristic architecture of the round villages, the Malepère’s vineyards and a patchwork of woods, meadows and bodies of water stand out.
 The route follows part of the GR78-7.
 It travels along a ridge line that is situated exactly on the watershed between the Atlantic-Mediterranean watershed.
 This geographical curiosity leads to a grouping of two climatic diversities which the nearby Pyrenees have an influence on.
-The result is an exceptionally diverse flora and fauna.

 Le_sentier_des_cretes_01